Rocking 'Rio' of 61 Cavalry regiment to make his 18th appearance in R-Day parade | Sports-Games

 Sheoran calls himself an animal lover and said he shares affinity for horses.

-''Yes, this will be my third time, but walking on Rajpath can never be an ordinary experiment, any time.
-And, this time, I feel more confident to lead the contingent of the 61 Cavalry,'' he said.
+''This will be my third time, but walking on Rajpath can never be an ordinary experiment.
+This time, I feel more confident in leading the contingent of the 61 Cavalry,'' he said.

-''61 Cavalry is also known for its achievements in equestrian events and other sporting arena.
+''The 61 Cavalry is also known for its achievements in equestrian events and other sporting arena.
 It has won 12 Arjuna Awards, besides winning accolades in other games.
-We believe in the power of horses, as our motto says,'' he said.
+We believe in the power of horses as our motto says,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)